Philip II of Spain: Mediterranean

-Colonial policy

 Strait of Magellan

-During Philip's reign Spain considered the Pacific Ocean a mare clausum – a sea closed to other naval powers.
-As the only known entrance from the Atlantic, the Strait of Magellan was at times patrolled by fleets sent to prevent entrance of non-Spanish ships.
+During Philip's reign Spain considered the Pacific Ocean a mare clausum—a sea closed to other naval powers— as the only known entrance from the Atlantic, the Strait of Magellan was at times patrolled by fleets sent to prevent entrance of non-Spanish ships.

 To end navigation by rival powers in the Strait of Magellan Spanish viceroy Francisco de Toledo ordered Pedro Sarmiento de Gamboa to explore the strait and found settlements on its shores.

-In 1584, Pedro Sarmiento de Gamboa founded two colonies in the strait: Nombre de Jesús and Ciudad del Rey Don Felipe.
+In 1584, Pedro Sarmiento de Gamboa founded two colonies in the strait: Nombre de Jesús, and Ciudad del Rey Don Felipe.
 The latter was established north of the strait with 300 settlers.
-The new colonies suffered from high death rates; likely as consequence executions, brawls, violent encounters with indigenous peoples, and most important, diseases which were rife.
-Deeper contributing causes for failure of the settlement and death of most settlers may have been the poor mood settlers showed already from the beginning of the settlement.
-This mood can in part be explained by a series of difficulties the expedition had to go through between the departure from Spain and the arrival to the strait.
+The new colonies suffered from high death rates, likely as a consequence of executions, brawls, violent encounters with indigenous peoples and diseases which were rife.
+A contributing cause for failure of the settlement may have been poor morale, an issue that plagued the venture almost from the beginning.
+This can in part be explained by a series of difficulties the expedition had to go through between the departure from Spain and the arrival to the strait.
 Philip II's inaction despite repeated pleas by Sarmiento to aid the ailing colony has been attributed to the strain on Spain's resources that resulted from wars with England and Dutch rebels.

-In 1587 English corsairs renamed Ciudad del Rey Don Felipe Puerto del Hambre, or "Port Famine"—most of the settlers had died by cold or starvation.
+In 1587, English corsairs renamed Ciudad del Rey Don Felipe, Puerto del Hambre, or "Port Famine".
+Most of the settlers had died from cold or starvation.
 When Sir Thomas Cavendish landed at the site of Rey Don Felipe in 1587, he found only ruins of the settlement.
-He renamed it Port Famine.
-The Spanish failure at colonizing the Strait of Magellan made Chiloé Archipelago assume the role of protecting western Patagonia from foreign intrusions.
+The Spanish failure at colonizing the Strait of Magellan caused Chiloé Archipelago to assume the role of protecting western Patagonia from foreign intrusions.
 Valdivia and Chiloé acted as sentries, being hubs where the Spanish collected intelligence from all over Patagonia.